-Applications should be submitted to the Graduate Program Coordinator -- Virginia Ware (Virginia.Ware@ucdenver.edu).
+Applications should be submitted to the Graduate Program Coordinator -- Molly O'Connor (molly.oconnor@ucdenver.edu).
 Please contact for additional information, application and general application procedure.

 The Graduate School and College of Liberal Arts and Sciences both also offer support for graduate student travel to national meetings to present their thesis or dissertation work and will provide up to \$500 per meeting, via a separate application process.
 Contact Graduate Program Coordinator for applications.